What You Need to Know About Weight Cutting in Muay Thai

 Here are the details of the policy:

 1. Athletes must submit their current walking weight and daily training weight regularly.
 Athletes will input and track their daily weight online via a dedicated web portal.
-Athletes may input data weekly but must include daily weights.
+Athletes may input data weekly, but must include daily weights.

 2. Athletes will be assigned to their weight class based on collated data and random weight checks.
 Athletes are not allowed to drop a weight class when less than 8 weeks out from an event.